mr-manuel/venus-os_dbus-mqtt-grid/README.md

 ### Debugging

-The logs can be checked with `tail -n 100 -f /data/log/dbus-mqtt-grid/current | tai64nlocal`
+The logs can be checked with `tail -n 100 -F /data/log/dbus-mqtt-grid/current | tai64nlocal`

 The service status can be checked with svstat `svstat /service/dbus-mqtt-grid`